Contents

 074958.49 0 init load Distinct Ring definitions end

-Relevant log section from matching an incoming ring
+Relevant log section showing matching incoming ring

-Here is the relevant extract from the MMDDvgm.txt log file showing the details of the incoming call, the ring timings and VoiceGuide matching them against loaded cadence templates.
+Here is the relevant extract from the VoiceGuide log file showing the details of the incoming call, the ring timings and VoiceGuide matching them against loaded cadence templates.
 At the end of the trace we can see VoiceGuide matched the cadence against the definition of ring tone, and has added $RV[DISTINCT_RING] to that line's RV set.

 Note that with Dialogic cards the cadences are matched using ring rising edge timings.
 In the example below the rising edge of the second ring arrived 1200ms seconds after the rising edge of first ring, and the 3rd ring arrived 3430ms seconds after the rising edge of the second ring.
 This fell within the allowed 1st cadence of 900ms-1300ms and the allowed second cadence of 3200ms to 3600ms.

-112418.28 1 tw ring 1
+112418.28 1 ring 1

 112418.28 1 ring time since last ring event (sec): 0.00